 Almost half of Americans are hitting stores before November

-Itching to get a head start on holiday shopping?
+Itching to get a head start on Black Friday shopping?
 So is about half of America.

 While many will wait until November to get to shopping, RetailMeNot says 46 percent of Americans will start before November 1.
 In fact, 16 percent already started shopping before September 1.